sudoHarinath/Ai_planet_task/README.md

 Click "Create KB".
 The process will start in the background.

-The new KB will appear in the "Active Knowledge Base" dropdown and will be automatically selected.
+The new KB will appear in the "Active Knowledge Base" dropdown.

 2. Ask a Question
 Select your desired knowledge base from the dropdown.

-Type your math problem into the input box at the bottom and press Send.
+Type your math problem into the input box and press Send.

 3. Provide Feedback and Optimize
 If the agent's answer is incorrect, click the "👎" button.

 In the modal that appears, provide the correct, step-by-step solution and submit.

-After collecting several pieces of feedback, click the "Optimize with Feedback" button in the sidebar.
+After collecting feedback, click the "Optimize with Feedback" button.

-This will trigger the DSPy optimization process.
 You must restart the FastAPI server (Terminal 2) after the optimization is complete for the agent to load the new, improved prompt.